Self-proclaimed Simple Man, Bill O'Reilly is with us right now.

 That's a national disgrace.

-We're that it's it's a disservice to our kids.
+It's a disservice to our kids.

 I grew up, I learned about World War II.

-They have scripted social studies, uh, lessons for the kids, activities, backgrounds for teachers, ensuring the ease of use, and they have nonfiction discovering heroes, a series of books and their accompanying curriculum units.
+They have scripted social studies, lessons for the kids, activities, backgrounds for teachers, ensuring the ease of use.

-Anyway, to never forget they're asking all of us, everybody on the Hannity team is on board.
+Everybody on the Hannity team is on board.

-We want you all to join us, donate eleven bucks a month to the Tunnel to Towers Foundation, their website, the letter T, the number two, the letter T dot org, the letter T, the number two, the letter T dot org for the Tunnel to Towers Foundation.
+Donate $11 a month to the Tunnel to Towers Foundation, their website, the letter T, the number two, the letter T.org.

-All right, we continue more with uh Senator Marco Rubio coming off a great debate last night against his opponent.
+All right, we continue more with Senator Marco Rubio coming off a great debate last night against his opponent.

 And I know the efforts behind the scenes to get people whose homes have been, you know, turned upside down.

-Sanibel Island, Fort Myers, uh Sarasota, Naples.
+They've lost their home, their property, Sanibel Island, Fort Myers, Sarasota, Naples.

 I mean, these towns were hit really hard.

-Uh, we appreciate the efforts.
+We appreciate the efforts.

 Great job last night.